krzko/homebrew-tap/README.md

 # homebrew-tap

-🍺 Homebrew Formulae to @krzko binaries, powered by @goreleaser
+🍺 Homebrew Formulae for @krzko binaries, powered by @goreleaser